Smart Grids Data Analysis: A Systematic Mapping Study: Conclusion

-\item[(2)] There is a variety of aspects covered in the different sub-domains.
-The themes that are covered by more articles are consumption prediction (69 papers), load profile clustering (19), forecast renewable power sources (19), false data injection attacks (14), consumption clustering (12), power quality disturbances classification (11), and power data compression (11).
+(2) There is a variety of aspects covered in the different sub-domains.
+The themes that are covered by more articles are power loads forecasting~(89 papers), energy pricing forecasting~(23), forecasting production from renewable power sources~(22), power loads clustering~(21), users power consumption profile clustering~(21), false data injection attacks~(17), users power consumption pattern recognition~(14), power quality disturbances classification~(14), non-intrusive appliance load monitoring~(13), power data compression~(13), energy theft detection~(12), and SG faults detection~(12).

-\item[(3)] Text mining of abstracts by sub-domain showed the different concepts relevant for each category.
-Each sub-domain is characterized by a specific focus in terms of research, techniques, and data sources utilized.
-Categories such as \textit{C1. customer profiling}, \textit{C4. load segregation}, \textit{C5. power load/consumption analysis}, \textit{C8. privacy}, and \textit{C9. security} utilize mainly smart meter data, while other categories such as \textit{C3. events analysis}, \textit{C6. power quality}, and \textit{C10.
-SG failures} use other sources such as Phasor Measurement Units (PMU) data and simulations from bus systems.

-\item[(4)] There is a large variety of techniques applied for SG data analysis.
+(3) There is a large variety of techniques applied for SG data analysis.
 Each of the SG application sub-domain is focused on different set of research problems and it has impact on the most used techniques.
 Clustering and classification techniques are very popular in some categories (e.g., \textit{C1. customer profiling}, \textit{C3. events analysis}, \textit{C5.
 Power loads/consumption analysis}), while wavelet transforms and Principal Component Analysis (PCA) are more popular in other categories (e.g., \textit{C6. power quality}, \textit{C9. security}).
 The provided table \ref{tbl:techniques-mapping} shows fine-grained details about all the techniques applied in all the surveyed articles.

-\item[(5)] Large number of articles do not report any information about the software tools (platforms/programming languages) used for the implementation (144/267, 54\%).
-Among those reporting these details, Matlab (69) (sometimes in combination with MatPower (11) for simulations) is the most used tool.
-To a lower extent, R (14), Python (11), Java (8), and WEKA (7) are also used.
-Few papers reported about the usage of Big Data frameworks (MOA (3), Apache Sparks/Storm (2)).
+(4) Large number of articles do not report any information about the software tools (platforms/programming languages) used for the implementation (192/359, 53\%).
+Among the articles reporting these details, Matlab (88) (sometimes in combination with MatPower (15) for simulations) is the most used tool.
+To a lower extent, Python (21), R (20), Java (12), and WEKA (7) are also used.
+The Keras library (7) in combination with Python seems a popular combination for deep learning articles, as well as libSVM for SVM implementations.
+Few papers reported about the usage of Big Data frameworks, using mostly MOA (3), and Apache Sparks/Storm (3).